 - results could be unreliable because the observation period before the test may not have been conducted properly;

 - could be producing false results because of high or low calibration issues;

 - could have improperly operating chopper motors;

-- could have bad simulator solution;
+- could have bad or expired simulator solution;

 - may not have been properly maintained as required by Colorado law.

 Therefore, if you are facing charges for DWAI, DUI, or DUI per se, and you took a breath test, it is in your best interest to contact an experienced Denver DUI defense lawyer who can help you navigate the complexities of Colorado DUI law and achieve the best possible result in your case.
 The Denver DUI attorneys at Tiftickjian Law Firm, P.C. are well trained in the defense of breath test DUI cases.
 If you have a pending Colorado DUI, give us a call or contact us through this site to schedule a consultation.